lorikayman/RebisTheory/src/lib/rebis_theory.md

 - In Norse mythology the creation myth revolves around a defeated giant named Ymir, whose components -- flesh, blood and bones, -- become land, seas and, nootably, mountains and hills.

-    The transition of bones to mountains is one we will keep track of as it is not the only instance of North mythology being used.
+    The transition of bones to mountains is one we will keep track of as it is not the only instance of North mythology being used, but also a guidepost towards other symbolic relations united under North mythology, its characters and plots.

 - In Hindu mythology, there are three fundamental forces, embodied by Lord Brahma -- the Creator, and the force of creation; Lord Vishnu -- the Preserver and the force of preservation; and Lord Shiva -- the destroyer and an embodyment of the forces of darkness and destruction.